leifliddy/fedora-macos-vagrant-builder/README.md

 ## To mount/umount/chroot the fedora.raw image
 ```
 ./build {mount, umount, chroot}
-This is in incredibly usefull feature that lets you make changes to the raw image on the fly
+This is in incredibly useful feature that lets you make changes to the raw image on the fly
-# this wiill mount/umount fedora.raw to/from mnt_image/
+# this will mount/umount fedora.raw to/from mnt_image/
 # the chroot option will mount and arch-chroot you into mnt_image/
 ```
 If the event that you make changes to the raw image in this manner